 It is because of this tragedy that we now have a law called, “The Lafayette Bill”.
 This is is to ensure that before every performance the curtain is raised, lowered, and functioning properly.
 As on the night of the disaster the drapery rods malfunctioned, adding to the chaos and confusion.

 A body believed to be that of the Great Lafayette was sent to Glasgow for cremation.
 However, another body was recovered and identified as the true Great Lafayette by the rings on his fingers.
 The initial corpse was that of his body double dressed.

 As an act of fate, both owner and domesticated animal were buried in the same plot.
-It is said that hundreds of mourners lined the streets of Edinburgh to pay respects to one of the world’s greatest entertainers.
+It has been reported that an estimated 250,000 mourners lined the streets of Edinburgh to pay respects to one of the world’s greatest entertainers.
 There are tales that the theater is still haunted by the roars of a lion that perished in the fire that consumed this enigmatic figure.

 Know Before You Go

 Piershill Cemetery is located on Portobello Road between Edinburgh and Portobello Beach.
 The gravesite is easily recognized.
 You can spot the white marble headstone directly across from the entrance.

 Piershill Cemetery is also known for its Jewish burial grounds, located to the south, and its pet cemetery, located to the right of the entrance.